AstroGeeks/astrogeeks-actuator-control/README.md

 # AstroGeeks Actuator Control
 This repository contains the code to control various actuators of the AstroPlant kit and our custom Tec controller.

-More info about our project can be found [here](http://astrogeeksgent.wordpress.com).
+You can find more info about our project [here](http://astrogeeksgent.wordpress.com).

 # Configure actuators
-The configuration for the actuators can be modified in `config.json`.
+You can modify the configuration for the actuators in `config.json`.

 For example, a basic configuration is as follows:
 ```json